 Here’s my answer, exactly as I handed it in.
 And, just for the record, I clearly remember the events in the first two paragraphs, including the fact that I just couldn’t figure out how to spell “house”, so I used “hom” (home) instead.

-The young girl sitting with her classmates on the floor of their Grade 1 classroom pulled skinny legs up under her plaid skirt and hugged them tightly to her chest in anticipation as the teacher printed another word on the blackboard.
+The young girl sitting with her classmates on the floor of their Grade 1 classroom pulled skinny legs up under her plaid skirt, hugging them tight to her chest as the teacher printed another word on the blackboard.
 She recognized it immediately, but when the teacher asked who could read it aloud she was too shy to raise her hand.
 Her toes wiggled impatiently inside red canvas running shoes as classmates tried to sound out words she easily recognized.
 In those moments she had an unexpected need to take these magical words and use them to write a story; a tale as wonderful as those her mother often read to her.
 The minutes dragged until dismissal but she was already composing a story in her head.